 FCC's Auction Procedure Public Notice

 Below is a link to the FCC’s 833 Toll Free Number Auction Procedure Public Notice.
 The FCC approved this at its August 1, 2019 Open Meeting.
 This document contains the rules for the 833 Auction.
-Any potential auction participant should read this document and familiarize themselves with it.

 |FCC FORM 833 REGISTRATION FILING INSTRUCTIONS 09-18-2019 .pdf||147.3 KB|